 - Complete cyber-security

 4. StrongVPN Review CNET

 StrongVPN is present in 20+ locations with 650+ VPN servers and a total number of IP addresses at 59,500.
-It manages to crawl as the best CNET VPN due to its excellent features that are available at descent price.
+It manages to crawl as the best CNET VPN due to its excellent features that are available at a decent price.
 A larger base of IP addresses more than IPVanish’s 40,000 makes it in the top of the list.
 Check out StrongVPN review tested by VPNRanks.

 - Apps for all platforms